crycode-de/mcp-can-boot-flash-app/README.md

 npx mcp-can-boot-flash-app [...]
 ```

-Or install it globally and run it if you need it more often:
+Or install it globally and run it if you need it more often (recommended):

 ```
 npm install -g mcp-can-boot-flash-app